Ermaa8/Boutique-Elegance/README.md

 ## User Experience (UX)

-A visitor to Fresh Nest would be someone who is most likely an adult who is interested in buying clothes, homewear, activewear, kicthen devices etc.
+A visitor of Boutique elegance is most likely someone who is interested in mode and fashion.

 ### User Stories